percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    returns an error.
 It is used with the :option:`xtrabackup --incremental` option.

+.. option:: --innodb-checksum-algorithm=name

+   The algorithm InnoDB uses to calculate a page checksum.
+The available algorithms are CRC32, INNODB, NONE, STRICT_CRC32, STRICT_INNODB, and STRICT_NONE

 .. option:: --incremental-history-uuid=UUID

    This option specifies the :term:`UUID` of the specific history record stored